fontclubbelgica/fontclubbelgica.xyz/_typefaces/pdu.md

     manpower?

-    His solution was essentially to make a huge circular structure with a guard post placed on a pillar in the centre. in the pre CCtV-era, a single guard sitting in this centralized bunker could check on each inmate through the bars of their cell. the idea being that, not knowing wether the sentry was looking at them or not, the convicts would always behave themselves.
+    His solution was essentially to make a huge circular structure with a guard post placed on a pillar in the centre. in the pre CCTV-era, a single guard sitting in this centralized bunker could check on each inmate through the bars of their cell. the idea being that, not knowing wether the sentry was looking at them or not, the convicts would always behave themselves.
 Now with the omnipresence of CCtV and thanks to new insights in social rehabilitation, prisons are